skvark/SailCast/README.md

 ## Notes

 Tested only on Firefox.
 Chrome requires that the mjpeg stream is embedded into html element so the stream won't show up when the plain address is accessed.

-*I made this just for the fun and for demonstrating SFOS capabilities.
-Polling Lipstick's saveScreenshot method via dbus is suboptimal and pretty stupid.
-It will cause the UI to lag because the calls to the method block.*